 Of the particularly important cloven-hoofed animals, mention may be made of: Kudu (Tragelaphus strepsiceros), Impala (Aepyceros melampus), Deuker (Sylvicapra grimmia) and Ibex (Raphicerus campestris).

 The determination of the number of individuals or the living zoomass is difficult and succeeded only in a few cases approximately.
-Three animals per hectare are reported for snakes, the most common reptile, the gecko (Lygodactylus capensis), is represented with 195 to 262 animals per hectare, the common lizard (Ichnotropis capensis) with 7 to 11 animals per hectare.
+Three animals per hectare are reported for snakes, the most common reptile, the gecko (Lygodactylus capensis) is represented with 195 to 262 animals per hectare, the common lizard (Ichnotropis capensis) with 7 to 11 animals per hectare.

 The living zoomass of birds is 40 kg per 100 ha in the Burkea savannah, but the number of birds decreases by 25 to 30% in winter, when migratory birds leave the area.